-It is at some point of these transformations that our ambergris, the legacy of a sperm whale, is eventually washed ashore and found, often by the so-called beach-combers (professional ambergris searchers) and sometimes -albeit very rarely- found by pure chance by the lucky occasional beach stroller.
+It is at some point of these transformations that our ambergris is eventually washed ashore and found, often by the so-called beach-combers (professional ambergris searchers) and sometimes -albeit very rarely- found by pure chance by the lucky occasional beach stroller.

-Many colours and grades of ambergris exist based on how mellowed they are, but also depending on which part of the ambergris piece has been found.
+Many colours and grades of ambergris exist based on how mellowed they are (more on this below), but also depending on which part of the ambergris piece has been found.
 The inner core of the ambergris lump that first originated in the sperm whale usually differs in colour, consistency and scent from the rest of the very same ambergris piece.
 It is what some ambergris beach-combers call the “heart stone”.